-To foster school spirit and a sense of community, all TK-5 learners come together on Friday mornings at 8:40am for assemblies at both the North and South campuses.
-During these assemblies, individual classes present the weekly Word of the Week and Words of Wisdom (WOWs).
+To foster school spirit and a sense of community, all TK-5 learners come together every other week on Friday mornings at 8:40am for assemblies at both the North and South campuses.
+During these assemblies, classes present the weekly Word of the Week and Words of Wisdom (WOWs).
 Families will be invited to watch their students' classes make these presentations.
-Once a month, there is a Principal's Awards assembly, during which children from each class are recognized for emulating one of the BCS Character Pillars.
+Six times across the year on Friday mornings, there are Principal's Awards assemblies, during which children from each class are recognized for emulating one of the BCS Character Pillars.
 Families will be informed if their students are receiving a Principal's Award, and they will be invited to attend the Principal's Awards assembly during which they'll be recognized.